urswilke/pyramidi/README.md

 \*The player only appears in the [docs](https://urswilke.github.io/pyramidi/index.html#synthesizing-and-playing-audio).

-Even if that sounds very weird, I was very happy not having to listen to the package midi file over and over again. :)
+Even if that might sound very weird, I was very happy not having to listen to the package midi file over and over again. :)

 ## Documentation